slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 [Threat "C"]: /spec/v1.0/threats#c-build-from-modified-source

-### Step 3: Check dependencies (recursively)
+### Step 3: (Optional) Check dependencies recursively

-[verify-step-3]: #step-3-check-dependencies-recursively
+[verify-step-3]: #step-3-optional-check-dependencies-recursively

 Finally, recursively check the `resolvedDependencies` as available and to the extent desired.
-This mitigates [threat "E"].
-While SLSA v1.0 does not have any requirements on the completeness or verification of `resolvedDependencies`, one might wish to go beyond SLSA's minimum requirements in order to protect against threats further up the supply chain.
+Note that SLSA v1.0 does not have any requirements on the completeness or verification of `resolvedDependencies`.
+However, one might wish to verify dependencies in order to mitigate [threat "E"] and protect against threats further up the supply chain.
+If `resolvedDependencies` is incomplete, these checks can be done on a best-effort basis.

-One possible approach is to recursively verify each entry in `resolvedDependencies`.
-A [Verification Summary Attestation (VSA)][VSA] can make this process more efficient by recording the result of prior verifications.
-A trimming heuristic or exception mechanism will almost always be necessary because there will always be some transitive dependencies that are SLSA Build L0.
+A [Verification Summary Attestation (VSA)][VSA] can make dependency verificaion more efficient by recording the result of prior verifications.
+A trimming heuristic or exception mechanism is almost always necessary while verifying dependencies because there will be transitive dependencies that are SLSA Build L0.
 (For example, consider the compiler's compiler's compiler's ... compiler.)
-If `resolvedDependencies` is incomplete, this can be done on a best-effort basis.

 [Threat "E"]: /spec/v1.0/threats#e-use-compromised-dependency
 [VSA]: /verification_summary